-How FreeAgent's Cashflow feature works
+How to use FreeAgent's Cashflow functionality

-Navigating to the Cashflow area
+Navigating to the Cashflow feature

-The Cashflow feature is available to FreeAgent users with a user access level of 7 or above.
 To access the Cashflow area of your FreeAgent account, navigate to the ‘Banking’ tab at the top of the screen and select ‘Cashflow’ from the drop-down menu.

 Understanding the data in your Cashflow report